 To manage the company’s activities, we adopted Nova Systems’ BeOne solution, which enables us to save resources for investing in research, development and customer services, with the aim of increasing the corporate business.
 The decision was a sign of our faith in Nova Systems, which has been a partner for years.

 What are the functions that will deliver the greatest benefits?

 The Customer Relationship Management module allows us to put the sales department in order and handle relations with the clients promptly.
 The Business Intelligence puts us in the right condition to take strategic decisions, including from the marketing point of view.
-BeOne is an intuitive system, and therefore propositional, it works with the operators and guides them through the various phases of the daily work.
+BeOne logistics software is an intuitive system, and therefore propositional, it works with the operators and guides them through the various phases of the daily work.